Mike Davis Player Prop Bets for NFL Week 9 | Atlanta vs. New Orleans 11/7/2021

 Matchup vs. New Orleans

-- Davis' 4.2 rushing yards per game over his six career matchups against the Saints are 4.2 more yards than his over/under in Sunday's game.
+- Over his six career matchups against them, Davis has averaged 4.2 rushing yards against the Saints, 4.2 more than his over/under in Sunday's game.

 - Note: Davis' stats vs. Saints date back to 2016.

-- The Saints give up 79.4 yards per game on the ground, the NFL's second-ranked rush defense.
+- Allowing 79.4 rushing yards per game, the Saints have the second-ranked run defense in the NFL.

-- The Saints have conceded four rushing touchdowns, third in the league.
+- This season the Saints are ranked third in the league in rushing touchdowns conceded (four).

 Recent Performances

-- In last week's matchup with the Panthers, Davis ran for 44 yards on nine carries (averaging 4.9 yards per carry).
+- Davis put together a 44-yard rushing performance in last week's matchup with the Panthers, carrying the ball nine times (averaging 4.9 yards per attempt).

-- Over his last three games, Davis has rushed for 107 yards (35.7 per game) on 26 carries with one touchdown.
+- Over his last three games, Davis has racked up 26 carries for 107 yards (35.7 per game) and one touchdown.

 Davis' Atlanta Teammates